1 John 3:15 “Everyone hating his brother is a murderer; and you know that any murderer does not have eternal life abiding in him.”

 Acts 8:22 “Repent, therefore, of this wickedness of yours, and pray earnestly to the Lord, if indeed the intent of your heart will be forgiven you.”

 If I try to rob someone and they get away before I can steal their wares, I am no less guilty of showing hatred to someone…. regardless of the outcome.
-We so often think that it is only what is obvious in our lives is what brings shame, but in reality, the shame that others bestow will not be the standard by which we are judged.
-Our judge knows our hearts and every secret act we do while no one is watching; it is He who will hold us accountable.
+We so often think that it is only what is obvious in our lives is what brings shame, but in reality, the shame that others reveal will not be the only standard by which they are judged.
+Our judge knows the heart and every secret act that is done while no one is watching; it is He who will hold people accountable.

 I would be remiss to reflect on judgement without showing the recourse for that judgement.
-Jesus follows up with the harsh reality of a standard which is humanly impossible to fulfill, with a challenge:
+Jesus follows up with the harsh reality of a standard which is humanly impossible to fulfill coupled with a challenge:

 Matthew 5:29-30 “If your right eye causes you to sin, gouge it out and throw it away.
 It is better for you to lose one part of your body than for your whole body to be thrown into hell.
 And if your right hand causes you to sin, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to depart into hell.”